hangelwen/miR-PREFeR/README.md

     make install

-If the user does not have root permission. then the package can be installed to user specified locations:
+If the user does not have root permission. then the package can be installed to user specified locations (here I assume you install the program in directory /user/tools/ViennaRNA/):

-    ./configure --prefix="/path/to/install" --without-perl
+    ./configure --prefix="/user/tools/ViennaRNA/" --without-perl
     make
     make install

-After finish installing the package, **add the bin directory to the PATH environment variable.** Instructions on how to add a path to the PATH environment variable can be found at <http://www.cyberciti.biz/faq/unix-linux-adding-path/> or just google "`add directory to PATH`".
+After finish installing the package, **add the /user/tools/ViennaRNA/bin directory to the PATH environment variable.** Instructions on how to add a path to the PATH environment variable can be found at <http://www.cyberciti.biz/faq/unix-linux-adding-path/> or just google "`add directory to PATH`".

-**NOTE: Because that RNALfold from the ViennaRNA package version 2.0.4 has a bug (If the input sequence has no valid folding structure, the program produces a segmentation fault), please make sure to use ViennaRNA package version 1.8.x or the newest version.**
+**NOTE: Because that RNALfold from the ViennaRNA package version 2.0.4 has a bug (If the input sequence has no valid folding structure, the program produces a segmentation fault), please make sure to use the newest version of the ViennaRNA package.**

 ### Samtools ###
 Samtools can be downloaded from <http://samtools.sourceforge.net/>.
 Please follow the instructions from the package to install it.
 Please note the version 0.1.15 or later is needed (The pipeline uses the `samtools depth` command, which was introduced from version 0.1.15).

+### For Mac OS users ###

+Since it maybe difficult for some Mac OS users to successfully compile C/C++ programs, we provide several pre-compiled versions of samtools and RNALfold, which are put in the dependency/Mac/ folder.
+Mac OS users can first try to use the pre-compiled programs.
+If they do not work (This is possible), then try to compile from the source code by following the instructions in this section.
+To test whether a pre-compiled program works on your machine, change directory to the folder that contains the program, and then:

+    chmod +x RNALfold
+    ./RNALfold -V

+Here I used the pre-compiled RNALfold as an example.
+If you can see usage information from the output, then the program works on your machine.
+Then add the path of the RNALfold to the PATH environment variable, and RNALfold is correctly configured.

+Note that in the dependency/Mac/ folder there are several folders named after specific Mac OS X version.
+If you can find the same version as your own system, then use pre-compiled programs under that folder.
+Otherwise, try to use programs which were compiled with lower Mac OS X version number.

 ## 2. Obtain and install the pipeline ##